nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 **:bulb: Tip 1:** Didn't tag a member when you added them?
 It's not too late, just tag them using this command!
+Similarly, use `t/` (nothing supplied) to remove a tag from a member.
 </div>

 <div markdown="span" class="alert alert-primary">